 Industry Research

-The annual cost of technical debt in the United States
+Accumulated software technical debt in the United States

 Consortium for Information and Software Quality (CISQ), 2022